dgaspari/slack_ad_checker/readme.md

 Here's the source for the module installer: https://blogs.technet.microsoft.com/ashleymcglone/2016/02/26/install-the-active-directory-powershell-module-on-windows-10/

 Once you have that module set up, you can query your current Active Directory domain for users.
-The Python script is going to invoke the powershell script to checke verybody.
+The Python script is going to invoke the powershell script to check everybody.

 Now all you need is a Python environment with the slackclient package installed (pip install slackclient).